outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

               - fills the problem shape with relevant structures (build a function, find a route)
               - or does any combination of the above for the origin problem & related problems, potentially neutralizing the problem space itself or converting it to another problem space.

-          - function to apply the solution to the problem space
+          - function to apply the solution to the problem space , as shown in FIG 5 (Additional Solution Metadata)
             - applying a problem-reducing solution vector to a problem space should reduce the origin problem, and possibly other problems or the problem space itself
             - applying a 'route optimization' solution may take the form of adjusting the system structure to invalidate the route, may attach a function to nodes, or inject an efficiency structure to the system, which may also reduce the problem dimensions in the problem space visualization in addition to changing the system structure in the associated visualized system-structure interface format of the problem.